FitSNAP/FitSNAP/README.md

 * Install the following packages:\
     `conda install lammps psutil pandas tabulate sphinx sphinx_rtd_theme mpi4py`
 * Periodically `git pull` for code updates
-* WARNING: Conda LAMMPS installation does NOT include ACE, SPIN, or neural network functionality.
-See the docs for details on how to install the current LAMMPS which has these functionalities.

 #### Running: